knpuniversity/symfony/knpu/ep2-fundamentals/configure-cache-service.md

 `file_system` and *then* `directory` below that.
 Add `file_system` above `directory` and then indent it to make things match.
 Ok, try this out one more time.

-It should be slow the first time... yes~.
+It should be slow the first time... yes!
 And then super fast the second time.
 In the terminal, we can even see a `/tmp/doctrine_cache/` directory.

 Big picture time: bundles give you services, and those services can be controlled